hejleo/action-bot/README.md

 1. Make sure port 5000 is available
 2. Verify Docker daemon is running
 3. Check the logs for error messages
+4. Try rebuilding the image if you encounter build issues